alyssaxto/alyssaxto/README.md

 Hi!
-I am Alyssa To, a UX design student @ UTD.
+I am Alyssa To, a UX design student @ UTD ✨

 🔭 I’m currently working @ bp as a UX design intern

 📫 You reach reach me through email at alyssaxto@gmail.com or LinkedIn at https://www.linkedin.com/in/alyssaxto/